AmandaCIdev/full-stack-capstone/README.md

 [Lighthouse](https://developer.chrome.com/docs/lighthouse) - an open-source tool used for auditing web page quality, including performance, accessibility, SEO, and cross-browser testing.

+[Code Institute](https://codeinstitute.net/) - The events page on my site drew inspiration from the "I think therefore I blog" walkthrough project by Code Institute.
+Throughout the past 16 weeks, my participation in the Full Stack skills bootcamp has equipped me with the essential skills needed to develop this website.

-## Below, you can find the comprehensive list of project requirements along with their respective versions.
+## Below, you'll find a comprehensive list of project requirements and their respective versions.
+Some installed packages were not utilised but were installed as per the instructions provided by Code Institute.
+This influenced my decision to document the process in the **I think therefore I blog walkthrough project.**

 - asgiref==3.7.2
 - cloudinary==1.36.0